ankitgarg503/TRINIT-Code-Panthers-DEV--Test-Formatter/README.md

   <summary>Detail</summary>
 <br>
 > First of all initialise your XAMPP.
 If MYSQL Database is not running then try changing its port to 3308 or 3306 whichever works [especially in MAC's].<br>
+> Add your project related files with folder named cee [or something else] in htdocs folder of XAMPP.
 > After that go to your browser and open phpmyadmin using localhost.
 There create a new schema and import the database.sql file.<br>
 > After that using various commands like localhost/name the website pages can be accessed.<br>
 > Here localhost/cee is for the frontend.<br>